Autumn Blaze MapleAcer x freemanii 'Jeffsred'

 The Autumn Blaze Maple will easily grow up to three feet a year, so turns from a young tree into a mature tree in a very short time.
 It is hardy, reliable and largely pest and disease free.
 It is tolerant of urban conditions so it is a good choice for a town or suburban garden and its wonderful rich-red leaves in fall make it the ideal for any garden.

 Every garden needs a grand, mature tree – a proper shade tree that will grow with your family and be there for future generations to enjoy.
-Autumn Blaze Maple is an excellent selection for this purpose as it will thrive on almost all kinds of soil, from rich, damp soils, to dry soils and everything in between.
+The Autumn Blaze Maple tree is an excellent selection for this purpose as it will thrive on almost all kinds of soil, from rich, damp soils, to dry soils and everything in between.
 It is hardy and more tolerant of urban conditions than many other Maple varieties, such as the Sugar Maple.
 With its spectacular scarlet-red to orange leaves in fall, it is a tree that you will be proud to grow and that will be admired by all your neighbors and passers-by.

 Although often grown as a gorgeous specimen tree, Autumn Blaze Maple is also a great choice for a windbreak or deciduous screen, or even to make an interesting and beautiful hedge.
 When young, your Autumn Blaze Maple will grow very rapidly, up to three feet per year, so it will quickly make a 20 foot specimen in your garden.
 As it matures the growth rate will slow down only a little and most trees reach a final height of around 50 feet in 30 years.